joashgobin/cs/content/c/constructs/iterative_constructs/iterative_constructs.md

 be executed before termination.
 We can know the number of iterations from how we construct the for loop.
 !{{./for_loops.c}}

+#### Challenge
+- Write a program that prints the squares of all the natural numbers from 1 to 20
+- Write a program that prints the numbers from 1 to 30 and tells user which ones are even and which are odd
+- Write a program that prints the multiples of 3 from 0 to 30

 ## While loops
 The **while loop** is a type of unbounded iteration.
 This is because its execution is not terminated when a certain number of iterations are finished but rather when a condition is met.